F2I-Consulting/fetpapi/README.md

 - fesapiEnv/dependencies/boost-particularVersion
 - fesapiEnv/dependencies/avro-particularVersion
 # Configure the build
 FETPAPI uses cmake as its build tool.
 A 3.12 version or later of cmake is required https://cmake.org/download/.
 We also recommend using cmake-gui (already included in the bin folder of the binary releases of cmake) which provides a graphical user interface on top of cmake.
-If you want to use cmake in command line, you would find example in [Azure Pipeline file](./azure-pipelines.yml).
+If you want to use cmake in command line, you would find example in [Github Actions file](./.github/workflows/github-actions.yml).
 Follow the below instructions :

 - yourPath/fesapiEnv/fetpapi defines where is the source code folder
 - yourPath/fesapiEnv/build/theNameYouWant defines where to build the binaries